Arthurlopesc/Project-Devlinks/README.md

 ## :memo: Licença/License

-Pt-Br:Esse projeto está sob a licença MIT.
+Pt-Br: Esse projeto está sob a licença MIT.

-Eng:This project is licensed under the MIT License.
+Eng: This project is licensed under the MIT License.

 ---

-Pt-Br:Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discord.gg/rocketseat)
+Pt-Br: Feito com ♥ by Rocketseat :wave: [Participe da nossa comunidade!](https://discord.gg/rocketseat)

-Eng:Made with ♥ by ocketseat :wave: [Join our community!](https://discord.gg/rocketseat)
+Eng: Made with ♥ by Rocketseat :wave: [Join our community!](https://discord.gg/rocketseat)